suhasharavindan/gamry/README.md

 ```

 ## Gamry Features
 Each data file is used to create a signal object.
-Using an object allows you to carry the dataframe along with several other attirbutes under one variable.
+Using an object allows you to carry the dataframe along with several other attributes under one variable.
 The main attributes that would be useful are type, label and params.

 Params are the notes that are read in from the file.
 These must be written in a dictionary like format with a newline between each, like below.
 Automatic unit conversion to defaults is included for singular units, like mm or Hz, not mV/s.